1908 Springfield race riot

 The Springfield race riot of 1908 consisted of events of mass racial violence committed against African Americans by a mob of about 5,000 white Americans and European immigrants in Springfield, Illinois, between August 14 and 16, 1908.
-Two black men had been arrested as suspects in a rape, and attempted rape and murder.
-The alleged victims were two young white women and the father of one of them.
-When a mob seeking to lynch the men discovered the sheriff had transferred them out of the city, the whites furiously spread out to attack black neighborhoods, murdered black citizens on the streets, and destroyed black businesses and homes.
+Two black men, Joe James and George Richardson, had been arrested.
+James was accused of murdering a white man and attempting to rape his daughter, and Richardson was accused of raping a white woman, Mabel Hallam.
+When the sheriff had transferred the two suspects out of the city, white people began attacking black neighborhoods, killing black citizens, and destroyed black businesses and homes.
 The state militia was called out to quell the rioting.

-The riot, trials, and aftermath are said to be one of the most well-documented examples of the complex intersection of race, class, and criminal justice in the United States.
-In 2008, an NPR report on the centenary of the race riot said that the fact of its taking place in a Northern state, specifically in "The Land of Lincoln", demonstrated that black people were mistreated across the country, not just in the South, and described the event as a proxy for the story of race in America.

-At least 17 people died as a result of the riot: nine black residents, and eight white residents who were associated with the mob, six of whom were killed by crossfire or state militias and two who died by suicide.
+At least 17 people died, including two who died by suicide.
 It was misreported for decades that only militia were responsible for white deaths and that more whites than black people had died.
-Personal and property damages, suffered overwhelmingly by black people, amounted to more than $150,000 (approximately $4 million in 2018), as dozens of black homes and businesses were destroyed, as well as three white-owned businesses.
+Personal and property damages, suffered overwhelmingly by black people, amounted to more than $150,000 (approximately $5 million in 2024), as dozens of black homes and businesses were destroyed, as well as three white-owned businesses.

 As a result of the rioting, numerous black people left Springfield, but it is unclear how many moved away permanently.
-Although in the following months over 100 riot-related indictments were issued and some pleaded guilty to minor violations, only one alleged rioter went to trial and convicted for lesser offenses.
-Of the two accused black men, who were the initial focus of the lynch mob, one was eventually tried, convicted and hanged, the other was set free.
+Although in the following months over 100 riot-related indictments were issued and some pleaded guilty to minor violations, only one alleged rioter went to trial and was convicted for lesser offenses.
+Of the two accused black men, who were the initial focus of the lynch mob, James was eventually tried, convicted, and hanged; Richardson was set free.
+Hallam admitted that she had lied to cover up an assault by her husband after he found out she was having an affair.

 The riot was a catalyst for the formation of the National Association for the Advancement of Colored People (NAACP), which was organized to work on civil rights for African Americans.
 Near the 100th anniversary in 2008, the City of Springfield erected historical markers and a memorial statue.
 Part of the site of the riots was established as the Springfield 1908 Race Riot National Monument in 2024.